cometbft/cometbft/docs/core/running-in-production.md

 without appropriate protection can make the associated node vulnerable to a variety of attacks.

-It is entirely up to operators to ensure that, if they do have to expose their RPC endpoint, that they have taken appropriate measures to mitigate against attacks.
+It is entirely up to operators to ensure, if they do have to expose their RPC endpoint, that they have taken appropriate measures to mitigate against attacks.
 Some measures include, but are not limited to:

 - Never publicly exposing the RPC endpoints of your validator(s) (i.e. if you absolutely have to expose your RPC endpoint, ensure you do so only on full